RobertGaugl/Template_IEE_Theses/README.md

-# Template for bachelor und master theses
+# Template for Bachelor’s and Master’s Theses
-Template for bachelor and master theses written at the IEE.
+This document is the official LaTeX template of the Institute of Electricity Economics and Energy Innovation (IEE) for Bachelor’s and Master’s theses.
+It is designed to help students structure and format their work according to the institute’s academic and formatting standards.

 <p align="center">
   <img src="figures/Title_page.png" alt="Title_page" width="40%" /></br>